SublimeLinter/SublimeLinter-cppcheck/README.md

 [![Build Status](https://travis-ci.org/SublimeLinter/SublimeLinter-cppcheck.svg?branch=master)](https://travis-ci.org/SublimeLinter/SublimeLinter-cppcheck)

 This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) provides an interface to [cppcheck](http://cppcheck.sourceforge.net/).
-It will be used with files that have the “C++” or “C” syntax.
+It will be used with files that have the "C++" or "C" syntax.

 ## Installation